 Does hi-fi gear really need to be serviced?

-Actually, pretty much everything made by humans needs some form of periodic maintenance or service.
-When we think about complex electronic equipment, often operating decades beyond its intended design life though, the need for maintenance is obvious.
+Pretty much everything made by humans needs some form of periodic maintenance or service, and complex electronic equipment containing hundreds of parts, assemblies and mechanical bits, often operating decades past its intended design life, is certainly no exception.

 Design Life